GLOBAL MARKETS-Fed signals trigger world stocks, bonds sell-off | Business

 The policy-sensitive U.S. 2-year yield hit a new 22-month top of 0.863% while the 5-year yield hit highs last seen in February 2020 at 1.459%.
 In Europe too, 10-year Germany Bund yields, which rolled over into a new benchmark, rose to -0.05%, the highest level since May 2019, Refinitiv data showed.

-Analysts said that while the rollover into a new contract made the move in Bund yields appear large, even if measured continuously, yields were at new multi-month highs.
-Higher U.S. yields continued to support a firm dollar, though the currency gave back some ground against the yen after touching five-year highs earlier this week, falling 0.21% to 115.86.
+Analysts said that while the rollover into a new contract made the move in Bund yields appear large, even if measured on a continuous basis, yields were at new multi-month highs.
+Higher U.S. yields continued to support a firm dollar , though the currency gave back some ground against the yen after touching five-year highs earlier this week, falling 0.21% to 115.86.

 The euro weakened 0.05% to $1.1307 while the dollar index crept up by the same margin to 96.228.
 In commodity markets, global benchmark Brent crude steadied at $79.14 per barrel and U.S. crude dipped to $80.08 a barrel after OPEC+ producers agreed to boost production and on a surge in U.S. stockpiles.

-Spot gold was down 0.8% at $1,794 per ounce, with higher U.S. bond yields dulling the luster of the precious metal.
+Spot gold was down 0.8% at $1,794 per ounce, with higher U.S. bond yields dulling the lustre of the precious metal.
+(Additional reporting by Andrew Galbraith in Shanghai; Editing by Gareth Jones and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)